Medicare Enrollment

 The bill itself took until November 25, 2003, to be passed by the House after several months of a deadlocked vote.
 On December 8, 2003, President George W. Bush signed the bill into law.

-The initial purpose of Medicare Part D in the bill was to allow people in need to get voluntary and additional coverage.
+The initial purpose of Medicare Part D in the bill was to allow people in need to acquire voluntary and additional coverage.